- Everest Region

 Views from EBC and Kala Patthar

-From EBC you can observe refreshing spectacular views of numerous dangling mountains, including Everest, and typical Sherpa land with typical houses and landscapes.
-Therefore, Everest Base Camp Trek is taken as the best and most popular trekking routes in Nepal, if not in the world.
+From Everest Base Camp you can observe refreshing spectacular views of numerous dangling mountains, including Everest, and typical Sherpa land with typical houses and landscapes.
+Therefore Everest Base Camp Trek is taken as the best and most popular destinations for trekking in Nepal.
 From Kala Patthar we can enjoy the most wonderful sunrise views on the Mt.
 Everest.
 Moreover, these magical moments on top of Kala Patthar are what will make your journey a memorable, once in a lifetime experience.
-Especially if you have ever longed to set eyes on the highest Himalayan peaks and glaciers, the views from Kala Patthar will stay with you forever.
+Especially if you have ever longed to set eyes on the highest Himalayan peaks and Khumbu glaciers, the views from Kala Patthar will stay with you forever.
 You will be speechless from these overwhelming views of Mt.
 Everest, Mt.
 Nuptse, Mt.
 Pumori, Mt.
 Lotse, Mt.
-Changtse, Khumbu Glacier, Ama Dablam…
+Changtse, Khumbu Glacier, Ama Dablam…from the Mount Everest Base Camp.

 02 Flight to Lukla and trek to Phakding (2610m) – 4 hrs walk